-Advanced safety features have helped to make today’s cars safer than they have ever been.
-But unfortunately, even with all of today’s technological advancements, there are still millions of people injured each year in car accidents on American roadways.
+Advanced safety features help make today’s cars safer than ever.
+Unfortunately, even with all our technological progress, there are still millions of Americans injured each year in car accidents.

 What you need to know if you’ve been in a Kentucky car accident…

-In the aftermath of a car accident, you will be dealing with car repairs, medical bills, accident reports, insurance companies, applicable state laws, and more.
+After a car accident you’ll have to deal with car repairs, medical bills, accident reports, insurance companies, state laws, and more.
 Knowing what to say and do is crucial, especially if you need to file a property damage or personal injury claim.

 You’ve been in an accident.
 Stop immediately at the scene or as close to the scene as possible.
-Stay calm.
-Remain focused.
-Keep your wits about you.
+Stay calm and remain focused.
 Check for injuries and then call 911.

 What information will the 911 operator need?

+The 911 operator needs specific information to determine whether police, paramedics, or tow trucks will be needed.
 Avoid giving your opinion of fault.
-The 911 operator doesn’t want to hear who you think caused the accident or why.
+The operator doesn’t want to hear who you think caused the accident or why.
 Assigning fault comes later.
-The 911 operator needs specific information to determine whether police, paramedics, or tow trucks will be needed.

 Give the 911 operator the following information:

-The accident location.
-Be specific.
+Accident location: Be specific.
 Look for street signs, highway mile markers, and notable landmarks.
 Avoid being vague when describing your location.
-Giving the operator a specific location will assure the police and paramedics will arrive without delay.
+Giving the operator a specific location will assure that police and paramedics will arrive without delay.

-A description of the accident scene.
-Car accidents can be messy.
+Description of the accident scene: Car accidents can be messy.
 The scene might be littered with mangled bumpers, shattered glass, and cars pointed in different directions.
-The other drivers may be walking around the accident scene trying to assess damage, oblivious to oncoming traffic.
+The other drivers may be walking around the accident trying to assess damage, oblivious to oncoming traffic.
 Let the 911 operator know what the accident scene looks like.
-This is especially important if the accident scene has become dangerous to others.
+This is especially important if the scene is dangerous to others.

-If anyone is injured.
-Some car accidents result only in property damage, while others result in injuries to the people involved.
-Injuries can range from unconsciousness, burns, abrasions, contusions, fractures, and other serious injuries.
-Tell the 911 dispatcher if anyone is clearly injured, or if anyone is complaining of pain and discomfort.
+If anyone is injured: Some car accidents result only in property damage, while others result in injuries to the people involved.
+Injuries can range from abrasions and contusions to fractures and other serious injuries.
+Tell the 911 dispatcher if anyone is clearly injured, or complaining of pain or nausea.